Stas-Kuprienko/dental_web_project/readme.md

     Omsk, Siberia, Russia.
 */

-            Educational pet-project.
+            Educational first project.

     Cause my job is a dental technician,
-     I decided to make a service for product accounting.
+     I decided to make a service for the work accounting.

-    The task of the application is to workRecord the products (patient, clinic, type of product, quantity, photo*), manage and store them in monthly reports (by MySQL), and also count the salary.
+    The task of the application is to record the works (patient, clinic, type of product, quantity, photo*), manage and store them in monthly reports (by SQL in the database and create files .xls), and also count the salary.

-    I am planning a project like Android application, Windows desktop application (FX), a server part (backend) and a database (SQL).
+    I am planning a project like Android application and server/backend(tomcat) with database (MySQL).